awslabs/terraform-iam-policy-validator/README.md

-## Background
+## IAM Policy Validator for Terraform
 A command line tool that takes a Terraform template, parses the IAM policies, then runs them through IAM Access Analyzer validation checks.

 ## Pre-requisites
 An analyzer needs to exist in the account.
-To create an analyzer with the account as the zone of trust, see AWS documentation [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html#access-analyzer-enabling)
+To create an analyzer with the account as the zone of trust, see AWS documentation [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html#access-analyzer-enabling).

 ## Getting Started